paingheinthu/AutoSyncFtpServer/README.md

-# AutoSyncFtpServer
+# Auto File Upload local to FTP server with python

-Auto Sync local pc to ftp server. read configure for config file and save error msg in log file
+Auto file Upload in two day of week day.